Edb83/penny-for-your-thoughts/README.md

     - `head` was missing `<meta name="description" content="..." />` - fixed
     - Scores 95% on Gallery due to 'Add' button being smaller than 48px x 48px.
 Tested with larger button sizes but they took up too much real estate - it is beyond the scope of this project to address this
     - Scores 100% across all other pages following amendments
 - [W3C - HTML](https://validator.w3.org/) - `alt` tags were missing and call to action `button` with `type="button"` was identified as an issue.
-On update no HTML issues detected - **PASS**
+On update no HTML errors or warnings detected - **PASS**
-- [W3C - CSS](https://jigsaw.w3.org/css-validator/) - no CSS issues detected - **PASS**
+- [W3C - CSS](https://jigsaw.w3.org/css-validator/) - no CSS errors detected - **PASS**
-    - Update: passing CSS code through [Autoprefixer](https://autoprefixer.github.io/) produced a large number of warnings related to unknown vendor extensions
+    - Update: passing CSS code through [Autoprefixer](https://autoprefixer.github.io/) produced 47 warnings related to unknown vendor extensions
 - [Unicorn revealer - overflow](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln/related) - tested all pages and no evidence of overflow - **PASS**

 ### Manual testing

 **Summary**:

+Alongside the manual tests described below, eight individuals contributed to testing the site and provided feedback on its layout, responsiveness and styling at various points in development.

-The only manual tests which failed are related to the in-built form validation settings.
-These test were carried out initially with the boilerplate Bootstrap form and then using the `novalidate` property but the results were the same.
+Of the manual tests conducted, the only ones to fail were those related to predetermined form validation settings.
+These test were initially carried out on a boilerplate Bootstrap form and subsequently using the `novalidate` JS method described in Bootstrap, but the results were the same.

 The following scenarios were tested to ensure that the site is functioning as expected: